aj8971996/ecsAPI/README.md

 ### Note

 - The API is currently set up for development and testing purposes.
 It does not have a live server setup and is intended to run locally.
-Additionally, no example data is included.
+- Sample data is now included within the `sampleDataSeeder.py` class located within the `sample_data` subfolder.
+   - The sample data is inserted into the tables upon table creation.

 ## Setup Instructions